- Type: Cool season annual, though can overwinter in milder climates

-- Planting time: early spring, fall
+- Planting time: Early spring, fall

-- Features: aromatic leaves, flavorful seeds
+- Features: Aromatic leaves, flavorful seeds

-- Light: full sun
+- Light: Full sun to part shade

-- Soil: light, moist but well drained
+- Soil: Light, moist but well drained

 - Spacing: 12 to 18 inches

-- Garden use: in containers, herb and flower gardens
+- Garden use: In containers, herb and flower gardens

-- Culinary use: leaves & seeds in Mexican, Carribean or Asian dishes
+- Culinary use: Leaves & seeds in Mexican, Carribean or Asian dishes

 If you like the aromatic flavor of salsa served in Mexican restaurants, you'll like cilantro.
 The leaves have an instantly recognizable fragrance that fills a room when you cut them.
-Also called Chinese parsley, its distinctive aroma and flavor is also part of Caribbean and Asian foods, lending flavor to recaito, salsas, curries, salads, chutneys, herbed butters, and meat marinades.
+Sometimes called Chinese parsley, its distinctive aroma and flavor is also part of Caribbean and Asian foods, lending flavor to recaito, salsas, curries, salads, chutneys, herbed butters, and meat marinades.

 Some Bonnie Plants varieties may not be available at your local stores, as we select and sell varieties best suited to the growing conditions in each region.